 - Maintains Employee Turnover: In today’s world, every organization faces issues of high employee turnover.
 In organizations where employees are dissatisfied, they leave the organization, which leads to high costs for hiring and onboarding a new employee as a replacement.
 If there is a workforce engagement management in place that keeps control of this issue by measuring the satisfaction levels of employees on a regular basis.

-- Reduces Absenteeism: Most organizations face the issue of employee absenteeism which affects the productivity of the organization in terms of delivering the best to their clients.
-If there is a proper workforce engagement in place that would help find triggers that are the reasons for high absenteeism, it will help increase productivity.
+- Reduces Absenteeism: Most organizations face the issue of employee absenteeism, which affects the productivity of the organization in terms of delivering the best to their clients.
+If there is a proper workforce engagement in place that would help find triggers that are the reasons for high work absenteeism, it will help increase productivity.

 - Identifies Reasons for Low Motivation: Many employees in the organization are not satisfied with the role they are currently working for that reduces their motivation.
 Employees who are not motivated enough do not deliver to their potential.